Mortim-Portim/SnakePro/README.md

     duplicate "res/r_Standard" and rename the folder to "r_myRes" edit pictures and sounds or replace them with your own (but always keep the name) change the parameter "ResourceLoc" to "/r_myRes" (in "res/params.txt")

+***Connect android phone***

+    to be able to connect an android phone and use it as a controller, you need to install SnakeControll.apk on your device. than connect both the PC and your phone to the same wifi and start SnakePro to connect the phone to the PC find out your computers IP-address by looking it up in your wifi-settings (it's also displayed in the console) type the IP and the Port(default=8080) into the app and click "connect" (for example: IP=192.168.83.31, Port=8080)